luciangreen/texttoalg/README.md

 Please download and install SWI-Prolog for your machine at https://www.swi-prolog.org/build/.

-Please download Lucian Green's List Prolog Interpreter Repository at https://github.com/luciangreen/listprologinterpreter.
+Install List Prolog Interpreter Repository (https://github.com/luciangreen/listprologinterpreter).

+Install Text to Breasonings Repository (https://github.com/luciangreen/Text-to-Breasonings).

 To use this algorithm, you need another window open to develop and test each specification, algorithm and result, before pasting it into texttoalg.

 # Installation from List Prolog Package Manager (LPPM)